 Medical/Epidemiological studies and a comparative approach to their advantages and disadvantages.
 Risk measures: suitability by study type and statistical theory with real data applications.
-Deconfounding, stratification and effect modification.
-The last part of the course is concerned with Epidemic models, the basic SIR model, its behaviour, the reproduction rate Ro and disease control.
+De-confounding, stratification and effect modification.
+Emphasis will then be placed on specific types of studies and their sub-analyses, such as specific types of logistic regression, diagnostic test analysis, and network meta-analysis.

-Probability, Statistics and computational methods.
+Probability, statistics and computational methods

 At the end of the course each student will become familiar with the basic types of medical study and the appropriate method of statistical analysis by study, including their practical application.
 They will also become aware of the main techniques for correcting for confounders.
-Finally they will understand the basic principles of disease transmission and the calculations involved in disease control.
+While they will be able to recognize and reproduce in whole or in part statistical analyses concerning specific epidemiological studies.

-Lecture notes and Rosner's book "Fundamentals of Biostatistics".
+University Notes and Rosner's book "Fundamentals of Biostatistics" / Lecture notes and Rosner's book "Fundamentals of Biostatistics"